rblack42/ACCweb.cosc2325/Appendix/Projects/AutoDependencies.rst

 job t do right, but it is pretty important, so thinking it through is worth the time invested.

-In the exampel project Makefile system we presented earlier, we had one glaring problem.
+In the example project Makefile system we presented earlier, we had one glaring problem.
 We had to identify how header files were being used.
 This is not something we want to worry about as we add files to the project.
 Ideally, we should be able to just drop new files into the